Virginia Pinelands Program

 - Land Protection: We purchase land or interests in land and accept donations of land or easements from willing sellers and donors.
 The Conservancy brokered a donation of nearly 50,000 acres to establish the now 130,000 Great Dismal Swamp National Wildlife Refuge, an early milestone for the Conservancy in Virginia.

 - Conservation Easements: A conservation easement is a legal agreement, recorded with the deed, that restricts the type and amount of development that can take place on the land.
 TNC works with private landowners to secure easements along river corridors, protecting water quality and riparian habitat.
-The Conservancy served on an advisory board encouraging the City of Chesapeake to enact a new purchase of development rights program to protect open space.
+TNC served on an advisory board encouraging the City of Chesapeake to enact a new purchase of development rights program to protect open space.
 The city purchases development rights from willing private landowners, who then retain ownership while permanently keeping their lands as open space or in agricultural use.

 - Education and Outreach: We foster a conservation ethic and appreciation for nature through education and outreach.
 TNC works to influence land-use planning and is helping local communities learn about development approaches that preserve local character, history, traditions, and, ultimately, the ecosystem itself.